Bioinformatics examples

 chr1 RefSeq transcript 14362 29370 . - .
 ID=CHS.2.1;Parent=CHS.2;gene_name=WASH7P;gene_type=transcribed_pseudogene;db_xref=RefSeq:NR_024540.1;assembly_id=NA;cds_adjustment_status=0;exon_adjustment_status=0;original_source=BestRefSeq

-It seems we can locate protein coding gene names in the file with the following search:
+It seems protein coding gene names are listed in the file with the following syntax:

 ;gene_name=DNASE1;gene_type=protein_coding